-For the Successor period April 24, 2021 through December 31, 2021, our operating activities provided cash flow of \$18.9 million.
-Cash receipts for contract drilling services (\$586.0 million) for the period and funds from the return of certain collateral deposits (\$6.0 million) offset cash expenditures for contract drilling, shorebase support, general and administrative costs and cash income taxes paid (\$537.7 million) and payments to professionals in connection with the Chapter 11 Cases (\$35.4 million).
-Cash outlays for capital expenditures and finance lease obligations during the period aggregated \$42.8 million and \$9.8 million, respectively.
-During the Successor period, we reduced outstanding borrowings under the Exit RCF by a net \$20.0 million.
+For the Successor period from April 24, 2021 through December 31, 2021, cash receipts for contract drilling services (\$586.0 million) for the period and funds from the return of certain collateral deposits (\$6.0 million) offset cash expenditures for contract drilling, shorebase support, general and administrative costs and cash income taxes paid (\$537.7 million) and payments to professionals in connection with the Chapter 11 Cases (\$35.4 million).
+Cash outlays for capital expenditures and our Well Control Equipment finance lease obligations during the period aggregated \$42.8 million and \$9.8 million, respectively.
+During this Successor period, we reduced outstanding borrowings under the Exit RCF by a net \$20.0 million.

-For the Predecessor period January 1, 2021 through April 23, 2021, we used \$100.1 million for our operating activities.
+For the Predecessor period from January 1, 2021 through April 23, 2021, we used \$100.1 million for our operating activities.
 Cash expenditures for contract drilling, shorebase support and general and administrative costs (\$240.5 million), payments to professionals in connection with the Chapter 11 Cases (\$37.6 million), and net cash income taxes paid (\$3.4 million) offset cash receipts for contract drilling services (\$181.4 million) for the period.
 Cash outlays for capital expenditures aggregated \$49.1 million for the Predecessor period.